Dinosaur (2000 film): Box office

 During its opening weekend, Dinosaur grossed $38.8 million from 3,257 theaters in the United States and Canada, beating out Gladiator and Road Trip to take the number-one spot.
-The film was surpassed by Mission: Impossible 2 the following weekend.
+This made it the third-highest opening weekend for an animated film at the time, behind Toy Story 2 and The Lion King.
+The film was dethroned by Mission: Impossible 2 the following weekend, but still collected a three-day gross of $32 million.
+By June 2000, it became the fourth film of the year to cross the $100 mark, following Erin Brockovich, Gladiator and Mission: Impossible 2.

 In the UK, Dinosaur grossed $3 million in its opening weekend, topping the box office to beat out Nutty Professor II: The Klumps, Road Trip, Billy Elliot and Romeo Must Die.
-It was overtaken by What Lies Beneath during its second weekend.
-In its third weekend, the film briefly returned to the number-one spot with $3.1 million before it was once again displaced by What Lies Beneath in its fourth weekend.
+It was overtaken by What Lies Beneath during its second weekend, but it managed to outgross newcomers Coyote Ugly and Bring It On with $2.6 million in second place.
+In its third weekend, the film briefly returned to the number-one spot with $3.1 million.
+Once What Lies Beneath reclaimed top spot, the film once again fell into second place in its fourth weekend.
 In Japan, it had a record opening for a Disney film with an opening weekend gross of $5 million, beating the record set by Toy Story 2.
+It ranked behind A Bug's Life as the second-highest opening weekend for an animated film in Colombia with $270,000.
 The film also surpassed Tarzan to have Thailand's highest opening for an animated film with $440,000, while delivering the third-highest opening of 2000 in the country, after X-Men and Mission: Impossible 2.

 It grossed $137.7 million in the United States and Canada and $212.1 million in other territories for a worldwide total of $348.8 million.
 The film's expensive production and marketing costs prevented the film from breaking even during its theatrical release.